-It’s that time of year again when we start covering our fridges with beautiful family photos and if you’re scratching your head going “how do they do this?” and you feel like taking family photos is kind of like surviving being thrown into a pit of unrestrained wild animals that you’re supposed to dress and ask to stand still, you’re not alone!!
-I’m going to give you my best tips though for getting beautiful photos of your people you love most.
+It's that time of year again when we start covering our fridges with beautiful family photos and if you're scratching your head going “how do they do this?” and you feel like taking family photos is kind of like surviving being thrown into a pit of unrestrained wild animals while being asked to dress nice and stand still, you're not alone!!
+I'm going to give you my best tips though for getting beautiful family photos of your people you love most.

 Treat.
 Yo.
 Self.

 This is the one time of year that I absolutely insist that you do whatever you can afford to make yourself feel beautiful.
 That means working with whatever budget you have, whether that's getting your nails done or carving time out to paint them yourself the night before, getting a spray tan or using a self tanner (this one is my fave!), and above all, making sure YOU have an hour built into your schedule to get ready and not feel flustered.
 Do whatever you can to make yourself feel confident and beautiful, this is the one time each year you really should!!

 Overdressed always trumps underdressed.
 ALWAYS.
 Pictures just turn out so much nicer when everyone's dressed up, and you'll have not only a gorgeous snapshot of your people for a holiday card, but one you'll probably want to frame and hang up in your house!

 Neutrals display well in any room and if you're planning to display these photos, this is important.
 Plus, neutrals keep the focus on your people and that's what it's really all about, right?
 Also, in my opinion, color coordinated > matchy-matchy.